catfact/wttool/readme.md

 the first limitation of `Osc` et al, is that the size of their buffers must be a power of two.

-if that can be provided, it is still hugely inconvenient to convert external sound files to the "position, delta" format within SuperCollider.
+if that can be provided, it is still inconvenient to convert external sound files to the "position, delta" format within SuperCollider.

 this tool aims to eliminate this pain point.

-it might be profitably expanded in future to accomodate other unusual output formats, or to add features like multisampling.
+## multisampling

+as a sort of bonus, i've added a basic "multi-sampling" feature. this produces multiple copies of the waveform with successively higher frequencies removed, making them suitable for use in a band-limited wavetable synth.

+nigel redmond has an excellent description of the bandlimited-wavetable method on his [earlevel.com]() blog.

 ## building

-requires `libsndfile`, cmake, and a c++ compiler supporting c++14.
+requires `libsndfile`, cmake, and a c++ compiler supporting c++17.

 build using cmake. the canonical steps for an out-of-tree build apply: